-CCHL acquired its 75% stake in Christchurch Airport from the Council in 1995.
+CCHL acquired its 75% stake in CIAL from the Council in 1995.
 The remaining 25% stake is held by the Crown.

-Primarily, Christchurch Airport is responsible for the efficient and safe operation of the airport, while aiming to provide the airport's diversity of users with modern, appropriate and efficient facilities and services.
+Primarily, CIAL is responsible for the efficient and safe operation of airport infrastructure wherever requested to do so on a commercial basis by its various customers, while aiming to provide its diversity of users with modern, appropriate and efficient facilities and services.

-The Airport is located 10 kilometres northwest of Christchurch city centre, on the western city development edge and is a critical piece of national and regional infrastructure.
-As the gateway for Christchurch and the South Island, the Airport is NZ's second largest airport based on passenger numbers and the busiest and most strategic air connection for South Island trade and tourism markets.
+The Christchurch Airport campus is located 10 kilometres northwest of Christchurch city centre, on the western city development edge and is a critical piece of national and regional infrastructure.
+As the gateway for Christchurch and the South Island, the Airport is NZ's second largest airport based on passenger numbers and the busiest and most strategic air connection for South Island trade and tourism markets

-Christchurch Airport has a land holding of approximately 1,000 hectares (including the airport).
+The Christchurch Airport campus has a land holding of approximately 1,000 hectares (including the airport).
 While this land is held for airport purposes, land not needed for immediate aeronautical and terminal activity has been identified in Christchurch Airport's Master Plan for commercial property development.
-Business risk diversification through property growth underpins the long term competitive position of Christchurch Airport's aeronautical services and derisks Christchurch Airport against aviation volatility which can impact profitability.